 Under the CPP, OFS has also received warrants to purchase common shares or other securities from the banks.
 OFS has followed a policy of disposing of warrants as soon as practicable if no agreement is reached on a repurchase.
-OFS has received net proceeds of \$8.1 billion through warrant auctions to date.
+OFS has received net warrant proceeds of \$8.1 billion to date.